The Role of Brick Cladding in Energy Efficiency

 Table Of Contents

-The lifespan of brick cladding is one of its most appealing features, often exceeding several decades with proper care.
+of its most appealing features, often exceeding several decades with proper care.
 This durability stems from the inherent properties of brick, which can withstand harsh weather conditions and resist damage from pests.
 Regular inspections can help identify potential issues early, ensuring that the material continues to perform well over time.
 Maintaining the integrity of the mortar joints is crucial, as this can impact the overall stability and appearance of the cladding.

 Caring for brick cladding involves routine cleaning and occasional repairs to ensure optimal performance.
 High-pressure washing can remove dirt and grime, while low-pressure cleaning methods are suitable for more delicate areas.
 Addressing any cracks in the brick or mortar promptly prevents water infiltration and subsequent damage.
 Additionally, applying a breathable water repellent can enhance the cladding's resistance to moisture without trapping vapour within the walls.
 This proactive approach not only extends the cladding's life but also maintains its aesthetic appeal.